Build relationships to build your business

 Uncover what’s valuable to your target audience and tell a relevant story around that subject.
 Use videos and images in your content to make it more engaging.

-Ebooks, infographics and courses are a fantastic way to give your customers added value.
+Ebooks, infographics, courses and curated newsletters are a fantastic way to give your customers added value.
 You could send them out via email or leave a link to them on some of your landing pages or blog posts.

 Try and build an email list with your blog post by giving readers an option to subscribe.
 You can contact subscribers and let them know about new content and resources they can avail of.